JetBrains/intellij-sdk-docs/topics/reference_guide/settings_groups.md

 >
 {type="note"}

-There are two ways of declaring parent-child relationships using the `com.intellij.projectConfigurable` or `com.intellij.applicationConfigurable` EPs.
+There are two ways of declaring parent-child relationships using the `com.intellij.projectConfigurable` EP or `com.intellij.applicationConfigurable` EP.
 The first is to use separate EP declarations that are tied together by the value of one attribute.
 The second method is to use nested declarations.